-In connection with the sale of the Bonds, the District has received conditional approval from the Texas Education Agency for the Bonds to be guaranteed under the Permanent School Fund of the State of Texas, which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds. (see "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM").
+In connection with the sale of the Bonds, the District has received conditional approval from the Texas Education Agency for the Bonds to be guaranteed under the Permanent School Fund of the State of Texas which guarantee will become automatically effective when the Attorney General of the State of Texas approves the issuance of the Bonds.
+See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein.
 Discussed under the heading "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein, the payment of the principal of and interest on the Bonds will be absolutely and unconditionally guaranteed by the corpus of the Permanent School Fund of the State of Texas.
-In the event of default, registered owners will receive all payments due from the corpus of the Permanent School Fund.
+In the event of default, registered owners will receive all payments due from the corpus of the Permanent School Fund of the State of Texas.